jvvtt/a2gMeasurements/docs/MeasurementSystem.md

 | RF System | Sivers EVK06002 + Sivers TRX BF/01 RFIC |
 </div>

-In addition to the mentioned devices, we use a TP-Link AX1500 5GHz router as an access point for both nodes.
+In addition to the mentioned devices, we use a router (TP-Link AX1500 or RUTX11) as an access point for both nodes.
 The router is already configured to assign specific static addresses to each node.

 ## Software